Especially for Artists and Performers

 Artists who use other mediums, we encourage you to give this a try - tattoo artists, painters, cartoonists, you name it!

-We invite artists from the county and beyond to join us for Saturday and/or Sunday.
-Registered artists will be provided a spot in front of a local business and a box of chalk.
+We invite artists from the county and beyond to join us on Friday and Saturday.
+Registered artists will be provided a spot downtown and a box of chalk.

 Oh, and guess what!
 There will be vertical chalk art space for those of you who prefer not to get down on the sidewalk!